 WHAT ARE THE CAMERA CAPABILITIES OF YOUR DRONES?

 All drones have cameras with gimballed stability on all three axis for buttery-smooth 4K video.
 Still photographs can either be taken from screenshots of a paused 4K-video or still photographs, timelapses, hyperlapses, and more can be taken in the air.
 FLIR (infrared) or LIDAR sensors can be used for select projects.
+360-degree video is also possible and works well for real estate purposes.

 CAN I SEE RECENT WORK EXAMPLES?